rain1024/datastructures-algorithms-competitive-programming/concepts/general/graph/README.md

 Python,
 typescript

-In computer science, a graph is a data structure that consists of the following two components:
+A graph is a data structure that consists of the following two components:

 * A finite set of vertices also called as **nodes**.
 * A finite set of ordered pair of the form `(u, v)` called as **edge**.
 The pair is ordered because `(u, v)` is not same as `(v, u)` in case of a **directed graph(di-graph)**.
 The pair of the form `(u, v)` indicates that there is an edge from vertex u to vertex v.
 The edges may contain weight/value/cost.